Canon 5D Mark II vs SX730

 Studio photographers will appreciate that the Canon 5D Mark II (unlike the SX730) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 5D Mark II and the SX730 have been discontinued, but can regularly be found used on eBay.
+Both the 5D Mark II and the SX730 have been discontinued, but can regularly be found used on ebay.
 The 5D Mark II was replaced by the Canon 5D Mark III, while the SX730 was followed by the Canon SX730 HS.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.
+Further information on the features and operation of the 5D Mark II and SX730 can be found, respectively, in the Canon 5D Mark II Manual (free pdf) or the online Canon SX730 Manual.

 So what is the bottom line?
 Is the Canon 5D Mark II better than the Canon SX730 or vice versa?
 The listing below highlights the relative strengths of the two models.